FrankM1/docs/content/concepts/config.md

 ## Custom configuration files

 The configuration is managed by [nconf](https://github.com/indexzero/nconf/).
-A custom configuration file must be a valid JSON file located in the root folder and changes to the file can be implemented using `ghost restart`.
+A custom configuration file must be a valid JSON file located in the root folder and changes to the file can be implemented using `qazana restart`.

 Since Node.js has the concept of environments built in, Qazana supports two environments: **development** and **production**.
 All public Qazana publications run in production mode, while development mode can be used to test or build on top of Qazana locally.